davisshaver/railyard/README.md

 You can use Lando, Local by Flywheel, or another local dev solution.

 You may want to run `wp db import ./private/local/railyard.sql.gz` next.
 This populates the database to simulate a typical Philly Publishing site.

-You may need to reset a password.
+Doing this with a production database may take some time.
+If you are using a production database, you may need to reset a password at this point.
 You can do this with `wp user update admin --user_pass="PASSWORD"`.

 **Tip:** We ignore the file `notes.md` in the repository if you would like to stash commands here for use in the future.

 ## Existing site import

 Here are some tips for cleaning up existing sites.